elasticio/jsonata-transform-component/README.md

 }
 ```

-You can use following JSONata expressions to transform it:
+You can use the following JSONata expression to transform it:

 ```jsonata
 {